Benedict Cumberbatch Takes A Dive In Freezing Water For Red Nose Day

 — Comic Relief: Red Nose Day (@comicrelief) March 15, 2019

-Four Weddings And A Funeral is also getting a 12-minute sequel on Comic Relief, per Metro, adding Hugh Grant, Andie MacDowell, John Hannah, Kristin Scott Thomas, and the rest of the main cast to the list of stars celebrating 2019 Red Nose Day.
+Four Weddings and a Funeral is also getting a 12-minute sequel on the show, per Metro, adding Hugh Grant, Andie MacDowell, John Hannah, Kristin Scott Thomas, and the rest of the main cast to the list of stars celebrating 2019 Red Nose Day.

 RT BBC "Who's excited for One Red Nose Day and a Wedding? ???? #RedNoseDay #RND19 https://t.co/ux3MJhLgDR pic.twitter.com/8tjowL1HoO"